joonan-lab/Brain-Organoid-AIVC/README.md

 ### Predicted gene expression matrix

-The resulting gene expression matrices from each model are deposited at Zenodo: (link).
+The resulting gene expression matrices from each model are deposited at Zenodo: (10.5281/zenodo.17106100).

 ## [2] Pre-training a foundation model